antoinefalisse/antoinefalisse.github.io/_publications/2019_PredictiveSimulations_Interface.md

 title: "Rapid predictive simulations with complex musculoskeletal models suggest that diverse healthy and pathological human gaits can emerge from similar control strategies"
 collection: publications
 permalink: /publication/2019_PredictiveSimulations_Interface
-excerpt: 'This paper describes our work on predictive simulations of human walking.
-In this study, we first detail our computationally efficient simulation framework, which we then exploit to explore various performance criteria that might explain human walking.
-We found that a multi-objective performance criterion combining energy and effort considerations can produce physiologically realistic healthy walking patterns, but also that the same criterion predicted the walk-to-run transition and clinical gait deficiencies caused by muscle weakness and prosthesis use.'
+excerpt: 'In this paper, we first describe our framework to generate predictive simulations of human walking.
+We then exploit this framework to explore various performance criteria that might explain human walking.
+We found that a multi-objective performance criterion combining energy and effort considerations can produce physiologically realistic healthy walking patterns.'
 date: 2019-08-21
 venue: 'J. R. Soc.
 Interface'
 paperurl: 'https://royalsocietypublishing.org/doi/10.1098/rsif.2019.0402'